What is it eczema-prone skin exactly?

 Written in partnership with Dr. Clarence De BELILOVSKY, dermatologist & member of the Mustela experts' circle.

 More precisely, eczema-prone skin symptoms can appear by the age of two months (sometimes even earlier) and can abate or disappear at around five or six years old.
-In the meantime, don’t worry: some care and a little attention can and will soothe your baby (read up on Atopic dermatitis: how can you prevent its appearance?).
+In the meantime, don’t worry: some care and a little attention can and will soothe your baby (read up on Eczema: how can you prevent its appearance?).

 What is atopy?

 Let’s start at the beginning.
 Where does it come from?

 It comes from a combination of two key factors: an extremely reactive immune system and very dry skin.